mbalous/blog/diy_cpp_chan.md

 #### Posted July 18th, 11:00 AM

 ### Intro
 From my perspective, Channel semantics is one of the things that Go got mostly right.
-Luckily; comparable functionality is only a dynamic array, a mutex and a pair of condition-variables away in any language.
+Luckily; comparable functionality is only a dynamic array, a mutex and an atomic counter away in any language.
 This post describes a take on that idea in 80 lines of portable C++, taken from the database I wrote for [Snackis](https://github.com/andreas-gone-wild/snackis).

 ### Implementation
-This implementation uses an atomic variable to enable a lock-free fast path through both operations; it's optional, but the benchmark below runs about four times slower without it.
+This implementation uses an atomic variable in combination with yielding.
+The same effect may be achieved using condition variables, one for putting and one for getting; but this makes the benchmark run 5 times slower.

 ```
 #include <atomic>
-#include <condition_variable>
 #include <mutex>
 #include <optional>
 #include <vector>